-Everyone gets into slumps every now and then and if you find yourself in one, here are four things you should do right away to start pulling out of it.
+Everyone gets into slumps occasionally for a wide variety of reasons.
+If you find yourself in one, here are four things you should do right away to pull out of it.

 1. Stop feeling sorry for yourself.

-I know, that is probably not what you wanted to hear.
+That might not be what you want to be told.
 I read once, “All depression has its roots in self-pity, and all self-pity is rooted in people taking themselves too seriously.”
 Stop carrying the weight of the world on your shoulders.
 You are not the “General Manager” of the Universe.
-The other thing you can do when feeling really bad is this: make a list of the 25 things you are grateful for.
+When you are stressed and focused only on problems, what’s wrong, and the negatives do this exercise: Make a list of the 25 things you are grateful for.
 (You have running water?
 Indoor plumbing?
 Your health?
+A job?
+Opportunity to improve?)
 Seriously, it could be a lot worse.)
 A gratitude list is a magnificent way to get out of self-pity mode.

 2. Stop comparing yourself to others.

-I believe it was Mark Twain who said, “comparison is the detah of joy.”
+It was Mark Twain who said, “Comparison is the death of joy.”
 Thus, happiness is found when you stop comparing yourself to other people.
+(Do you have the “shoulds?”
+I should make this much each month, I should be this far along, I should have… stop “shoulding” all over yourself!)
 If you are in a slump, comparison only serves to make you feel worse and gets you back in the mode of self-pity.
 The only time comparison is ever helpful is when it inspires you to take action.
 Are you motivated when you see the person next to you crush it?
 Great!
+Celebrate them and let it inspire you.
 Otherwise, keep your head down.

 3. Focus on your activities.